Gdoc/Admin

 The chart here shows the sharp trend of reducing top marginal tax rates after the 1980s, as a global phenomenon expanding both developed and developing countries.

 The interpretation of this graph often leads to confusion.
 A common mistake is to interpret the top marginal tax rate as the effective rate of taxation applied to the rich.
-This is incorrect, because the top marginal rate applies (as the 'marginal' name suggests) only to the last portion of income earned by the rich.
-And by implication, lower marginal rates at the top do not directly imply lower economic incidence of taxation for the rich.
+This is incorrect because the top marginal rate applies (as the 'marginal' name suggests) only to the last portion of income earned by the rich.
+By implication, lower marginal rates at the top do not directly imply lower economic incidence of taxation for the rich.

 Having said that, additional evidence does seem to suggest that the reduction of top marginal income tax rates has been one of the ingredients contributing to lower effective tax rates for the rich.
 We discuss this additional evidence in the next section.